flagship-io/php-sdk-symfony-example/readme.md

         // Get the visitor instance from the FsService
         $visitor = $fsService->getVisitor();

-        // Do your staff with visitor instance
+        // Do other stuff with visitor instance if needed

         // Render the 'home_page/index.html.twig' template with the specified parameters
         $response = $this->render('home_page/index.html.twig', [